Restaurants caught in COVID-19 yo-yo of shutdowns so soon after reopening

 Park Tavern Bowling shut down for cleaning on a prime June 27-28 weekend due to a worker's infection as well.

-The disruptions to two eateries on a one-mile stretch of Hwy.
+The disruptions to two eateries about a mile apart near Hwy.
 7 in St. Louis Park reflect the ongoing pains of reopening restaurants, bars and other public gathering places in Minnesota amid the COVID-19 pandemic.
-Several others in Minnesota have announced temporary closures due to COVID-19 cases, after only reopening for indoor dining in mid-June.
+Several others in Minnesota have announced temporary closures due to COVID-19 cases after only reopening for indoor dining in mid-June.

 "This is, of course, the busiest time for a drive-in," said Mark Saliterman, Galaxy's owner.
 "It's a shame to close, but I don't think we have a choice."